meriac/blinkenstick/README.md

 blinkenstick
 ============

-Persistence of Vision & light paiting using the Raspberry Pi.
+Persistence of Vision & light painting using the Raspberry Pi.

+Find more pictures at http://goo.gl/X6JW2b